walmartlabs/concord/docs/yaml.md

 Full form optionally contains additional declarations:
 - `out` field - contains the name of a variable, in which a result of the expression will be stored;
-- `error` block - to handle any `BPMNError` exceptions thrown by the evaluation.
+- `error` block - to handle any exceptions thrown by the evaluation.
+Exceptions are wrapped in `BpmnError` type.

 See [the list of automatically provided variables](./processes.md#provided-variables).